2016 Serbian local elections: Mali Zvornik

+Vladimirci

+Results of the election for the Municipal Assembly of Vladimirci:

+Incumbent mayor Milorad Milinković of the Serbian Progressive Party was confirmed for a new term in office after the election.
+In August 2016, a new coalition was reported to have come to power without the Progressives, with Dragan Simeunović of the Socialist Party of Serbia in the role of mayor.
+The Progressives refused to cede power, leading to a situation in which both sides claimed to be the legitimate government of the municipality.
+Ultimately, the Progressives remained in power, and Milinković continued to serve as mayor.

 Moravica District

 Local elections were held in the one city (Čačak) and two of the three other municipalities in the Moravica District.
 The Progressive Party and its allies were successful in all three of the jurisdictions that held elections.

 Čačak

 Results of the election for the City Assembly of Čačak:

 Milun Todorović of the Progressive Party was chosen as mayor following the election, with the support of forty-six delegates.
 Biljana Rubaković, who briefly served in the national assembly, was elected from the third position on Dveri's list.

 Gornji Milanovac

 Results of the election for the Municipal Assembly of Gornji Milanovac:

 Dejan Kovačević of the Progressive Party was chosen as mayor after the election.

 Ivanjica

 Results of the election for the Municipal Assembly of Ivanjica:

 Zoran Lazović of the Progressive Party was chosen as mayor after the election.

+Future parliamentarian Milovan Jakovljević of Dveri appeared in the second position on the combined Democratic Party of Serbia–Dveri list.

 Lučani

 There was no election for the Municipal Assembly of Lučani in 2016.
-The previous election had taken place in 2014, and the next took place in 2018.
+The previous election had taken place in 2014, and the next election took place in 2018.